jamesshore/quixote/src/descriptors/README.md

 }());
 ```

 Stub in the production code as well.
-(As you follow the example, leave out the comments.)

 ```javascript
 (function() {			// wrap all files in an IIFE